In the series on Core Buddhist Teachings and their Application to Daily Life, we explored core teachings on the disease (dis ease) of suffering:

 Having gained this understanding of suffering, we can apply the Buddha’s prescription for the cessation of suffering (the Eightfold Path).
 One of the best texts on the Eightfold Path is Eight Steps to Happiness by Bhante Gunaratana.[i]
 A series of talks on this text is available on our White Hall Meditation website.[ii]

 The Eightfold path offers a comprehensive approach; all of the factors needed to address the cessation of suffering are included.
 The Buddha’s main teaching on the Eightfold Path is An Analysis of the Path: the Magga-Vibhaṅga Sutta.[iii]
 In this series we will explore the Eightfold Path in its three main components: Wisdom, Virtue and Practice.
+Each component has two or three steps which total eight steps in all; hence the Eightfold Path.

 The Wisdom Component

 In order to experience the cessation of suffering, we must understand what suffering is, how it is caused and what directions we should take.
-These teachings are included in the two wisdom components of the Eightfold Path: Skillful Understanding and Skillful Intention
+These teachings are included in the two wisdom steps of the Eightfold Path: Skillful Understanding and Skillful Intention

 The two factors in Skillful Understanding are the Four Principles of Suffering and Cause and Effect.